twistqj/firefox-stract-addon/README.md

-# Stract Search Engine
+# Firefox Stract addon

-Adds the Stract search engine to your firefox browser.
+Adds the [Stract search engine](https://stract.com/) to your firefox browser.
 In the URL bar you simply type

 `@stract search_query`

+This addon also enables you to set Stract as your default search engine, but it does not happen automatically.

 There is currently no support for [optics](https://stract.com/settings/optics) or similar things.